cbs-news-data/ai2html/README.md

 ### ai2svelte project

-If you want to create a graphic that will be used inside of a Svelte project, make these modifications to the steps above:

-1. When updating the project slug, use title-case/pascal-case naming (eg. `WorldMap/WorldMap.ai`)
-2. We recommend **not** including the hed or dek of the chart in the artboards.
-Instead, you can set it in Svelte.
-3. In the `ai2html-settings` block, set `project_type: svelte`.
-You can also optionally set `generate_fallbacks: no` to stop the generation of fallback images.
-4. When you run the `ai2html` script, the output will have `[slug].svelte` instead of `[slug].html`
+Running the `ai2html` script will automatically generate a `.svelte` component for you.
+To add the component to the project, follow these instructions/tips:

-5. Copy the `/[slug]` output directory to your components directory in your Svelte project and rename accordingly.
-Depending on your project structure, that might look like `/src/lib/components/`.
+1. Copy the `/[slug]` output directory to your components directory in your Svelte project and rename accordingly.
+Depending on your project structure, that might look like `/src/lib/components/[slugInPascalCase]`.
+2. Optionally, delete the `[slug].html` file from your Svelte project.
-6. Import the AI component and use in your project
+3. Import the AI component and use in your project

 ```svelte
 <script>